DeepShift-Labs/MAGIST-Algorithm/README.md

 ## Contributing
 Your contribution, monetary or programmatically, is crucial for the rapid development of the algorithm and its training.
 Please consider contributing.
-Even the smallest change to my README will be greatly appreciated.
+Even minute changes to our README will be greatly appreciated.

 ### Project Zeta
 We are building a fully biomimetic robot dog to implement MAGIST into.
-This will serve as the gateway between the AI and the physical world.
+This will serve as the gateway between MAGIST and the physical world.

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=DeepShift-Labs&repo=Project-Zeta)](https://github.com/DeepShift-Labs/Project-Zeta)

 ***

 # Disclaimer
 Artificial Intelligence is a powerful field **meant only for research and study**, and it should be kept that way.
-Unethical use of the AI can have severe repercussions for society and the perpetrator.
+The unethical use of MAGIST can have severe repercussions for society and the perpetrator.
 DeepShift Labs and any programs it develops are strictly for research purposes.
 Hence, all of our products, MAGIST included, are to be used **strictly** for research purposes.
 Misuse of this program can lead to heavy fines and prosecution.
 Furthermore, to retitle, rebrand, or redistribute without **explicitly** crediting DeepShift Labs is illegal.